Mario Rigamonti: International career

-Rigamonti was also capped three times for the Italy national football team between 1947 and 1949.
+Rigamonti was also capped three times for the Italy national team between 1947 and 1949.
 He made his international debut in a 3–2 win over Hungary on 11 May 1947.

 Death

 Rigamonti died with most of the Grande Torino team in the Superga air disaster near Turin, on 4 May 1949.

 Style of play

 Rigamonti was a tall, agile, physically strong, consistent and tenacious player, who was known for his skill and acrobatic ability in the air, courtesy of his elevation, as well as his fighting spirit, speed, anticipation, and competitive style of play.
 A versatile and hard-tackling player, he was capable of playing both in defence and in midfield, usually in a holding role.